According to the CDC millions of people have parasites living inside their bodies that can wreak havoc on their health.

 Many people think of parasite infections as a third-world country problem, but that’s far from the truth.
 Millions of people suffer with parasite infections in developed countries, including the United States.

 Keep in mind that I’m not talking about wiping out ALL of the creatures that live in your body.
-Many studies are now touting the benefits of having some parasites in your digestive system.
+Many studies tout the benefits of having some parasites in your digestive system.
 The little buggers cause the intestines to secrete an extra layer of mucus, that helps protects us, and can reduce the severity and onset of autoimmune conditions.

 What we need to do is find a good balance with our buggy companions, and take a lesson from indigenous people around the world.
-They knew how to keep internal parasite populations under control.
+They knew how to keep internal parasite populations under control by adding specific foods and herbs into their diet.

 - Black Walnut Hull

-Since doing my first parasite cleanse a few years ago, I’ve been doing it 1x per year as a general form of bodily maintenance.
+Since doing my first parasite cleanse a few years ago, I do some type of cleanse 1x per year as a general form of bodily maintenance.
 The bugs and parasites still have a place to live, but I keep their populations under control.

-Have you had any experience with parasite protocols?
+Have you had any parasite protocols experiences?
 If yes, please share below.
 I’d love to hear about it.